 I belong to several groups where the card system is used; and by the presentation of that card you are admitted to the meetings without any question.
-They admit you upon presentation of the card, and assume that everything is all right.
-In this Encampment, we have already spoken about the "fellow travelers" in our midst.
+They admit you upon presentation of the card, and a sume that everything is all right.
+In this Encampment, we have already moken about the "fellow travelers" in our midst.
 How easy it would be for one of those "fellow travelers" to secure a card and be admitted to a body similar to this, and see the inner workings of the organization.

-As a member of the Maryland Department, I will vote "no" on this particular admendment for the reasons I have just given.
-As I understand it, there are five or six members of the Grand Army of the Republic still living.
-While they continue to live, and even after they are sone how can be better keep "green" their memory than by using their name in a password for six months of the year.
-Furthermore, I object to bringing the Sons of Union Veterans of the Civil War to password when they came to this Encampment.
-Anybody can give password, as well as a membership card and it is done give password when they came to the password and the password, as well as a membership card and it is done more you the password, as well as a membership card and it is done more than transferring a card to someone else, especially if you the password, as well as a memory of the password and it is done the easily than transferring a card to someone else, especially if not easily than transferring a card to someone else, especially if not easily than transferring a card to someone else, especially if your easily affixed.
-I can't see that the use of the password does up to some one else, especially if your easily and it only adds additional expense.
+As a member of the Maryland Department, I will vote "no" on this stand it admendment for the reasons I have just given.
+As I understand it the are five or six members of the Grand Army of the Republic still light they continue to live, and even after they are gone how can be better keep "green" their memory than by using their name in a password for six months of the year.
+Furthermore, I object to bringing the Sons of Union Veterans of the Civil War to

-Past Commander-in-Chief Stoudt: Commander-in-Chief, I wonder whether we are really benefitting by having a password if it isn't used.
-I think I can safely say that 90% of the Camps do not use it.
+Past Commander-in-Chief Stoudt: Commander-in-Chief, I wonder whether re really benefitting by having a password if it isn't I think I can safely say that 90% of the Camps do not use it.
 Also, I am sure that 75% of the Brothers here didn't have the proper